cwesson/funge-plus-plus/README.md

 # Funge++
 Funge++ is Befunge interpreter originally written by Conlan Wesson in Java for a Programming Language Concepts course with minimal functionality.
-It has since been converted to C++, and an effort is underway to implement all Funge-98 instructions and support N-dimensional Funge.
+It has since been converted to C++, supports all Funge-98 instructions and N-dimensional Funge.
 The Funge++ handprint is 0x464E2B2B (`FN++`).

 ## Running
 The Funge++ executable `funge` uses the first file argument to load the funge program.
 The first character of the